fries-git/Cami/README.md

 > *A simple, silly, and lightweight http only authentication service made by someone with no experience.*

 Cami is an authentication service that is being slowly expanded for a few reasons: I enjoy making chat servers, but have no way to enforce bans, usernames, or any number of things.
 2: I'm bored out of my mind.
 3: I love working on it!
 It's entirely HTTP based right now, with some websocket work being made for a live chatting service, and online status.

+For web users, just go to the server address /client and register.
+For stardance users, hit try project and register an account.
+For developers read `/docs` for how to interact with the project.

 Features:\
 Register an account.\